They can help to free up GPs time and contribute to the smooth running of appointments, improving patients experience in the surgery.

 Evidence suggests that effective adoption of this role has the potential to:

 - improve patient access and release highly qualified staff to concentrate on treating and managing patients with more complex conditions - HEE GPA Working Group report 2018

 - improve patient flow within surgery hours, increasing the time efficiency of appointments, and reduction of waiting times; supporting patient experience by ‘translating’ or reiterating information from the GP - University of Cumbria 2017

 - have a positive impact on GP retention and job satisfaction

 - reduce time spent by GPs on managing correspondence by 85% - Surrey Heath Community Providers, 2018).

 Progress with spread and adoption of General Practice Assistants

-Following the successful introduction of General Practice Assistants at these sites, a national programme was set up by HEE in April 2019 to introduce the role more widely, led by a Primary Care Training Hub in each region.
-The aim is to provide a consistent approach to developing the role, underpinned by a defined job description and competency framework to support work-based learning.
+Following a successful pilot of the General Practice Assistants (GPAs) role in the North West, Health Education England established a national programme in 2019 to support the spread and adoption of the role across the country, providing provide a consistent approach to developing the role, underpinned by a defined job description and competency framework to support work-based learning.